Is the migraine pose offensive? Awkward Pose is Harmful

 This morning I woke up in a migraine pose.
 No, I’m not a model in Elle magazine, I’m a real migraine sufferer.
 I wake up with a migraine EVERY morning.
 I went to bed last night with a migraine because I go to bed EVERY night with migraine.
 Stumbling downstairs to get my coffee on this rainy morning I was hoping that my pain would lessen and shakes would dissipate so I could drive my kids to swim lessons.
 After swim lessons, I face over 30 shots at my neurologist’s office just so I can wake up tomorrow to be able to go to the grocery store.
 It’s not a glamorous life.
+Instagram and Elle magazine’s new headache pose is an awkward pose that is harmful to migraine stigma.

 When I opened my social media, I saw this…….”All the pretty people on Instagram are doing the migraine pose.”
 They have since changed it to “headache pose” in their title but the content still exists.